-We generally have a formal meeting every other Monday during this Fall Quarter from 3pm - 4pm.
+We generally have a formal meeting every other Wednesday during this Winter Quarter from 12pm - 1pm.
 These consist of guest speakers from the cybersecurity industry, hands-on workshops from students, or relevant presentations about cyber topics.
 Fridays (and sometimes Saturdays) are used for ongoing projects.
 Check our Events Page for an up-to-date list.

 We are always open to suggestions, so if you have an idea for a workshop or guest speaker, please let us know.